-This course familiarizes potential teachers of second and foreign languages with theory and techniques in the construction, analysis, use, and interpretation of second language assessment.
-It also introduces useful techniques of teacher self-evaluation to improve the quality of instruction.
+In order for teachers to be successful, the ability to construct effective assessments is vital.
+This course familiarizes potential teachers of languages with theory and techniques in the construction, analysis, use, and interpretation of second language assessment.
+It also introduces useful techniques of teacher self-evaluation.